stashed/docs/docs/addons/etcd/etcd/index.md

 secret/etcd-stash-auth created
 ```

-Now, let's exec into anyone of the database pod and insert some sample data,
+Now, let's exec into any one of the database pods and insert some sample data,
 ```bash
 ❯ kubectl exec -it -n demo etcd-0 -- /bin/sh
 127.0.0.1:2379> etcdctl --user root:qwe put foo bar